MicrosoftDocs/visualstudio-docs/docs/ai/tensorflow-local.md

 # Run a TensorFlow model locally

-In this quickstart, we will run a TensorFlow model with the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset locally in AI Tools.
+In this quickstart, we will train a TensorFlow model with the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset locally in Visual Studio Tools for AI.
 The MNIST database has a training set of 60,000 examples, and a test set of 10,000 examples of handwritten digits.

 ## Prerequisites